limonsafayet/Web-Scraping-in-Python/README.md

 ## In airbnb.py

-Here ***multiple*** web page data have been scraped from https://www.airbnb.com and stored into Scraped-Data folder in CSV format.
+Here ***Multiple Web Page*** data have been scraped from https://www.airbnb.com and stored into Scraped-Data folder in CSV format.